LouisGameDev/runelite-custom-emoji/README.md

 ## Custom Sound Emojis (Soundoji)

-Type `!soundojifolder` in-game chat to open the soundoji folder.
+Type `::soundojifolder` in-game chat to open the soundoji folder.
 Otherwise, the folder is located at `.runelite/soundoji`

 File format must be `.wav`.

 **The filename will become the soundoji.
 For example, `pipe.wav` means `pipe` in-game will play `pipe.wav`.**

 # If emoji failed to load
-Type `!emojierror` in game to see the errors.
+Type `::emojierror` in game to see the errors.
 If you need help, feel free to leave a ticket here https://github.com/TheLouisHong/runelite-custom-emoji/issues/new

 # Credits
 - LouisGameDev https://github.com/LouisGameDev/runelite-custom-emoji